eProsima/Discovery-Server-docs/docs/installation.rst

     [BUILD]> colcon test --base-paths [SOURCES] --packages-select discovery-server --ctest-args -C Debug

-here --ctest-args allows to specify the configuration (Debug or Release) of interest (names are case sensitive).
+Here, --ctest-args allows specifying the configuration (Debug or Release) of interest (names are case sensitive).
 If using a single configuration tool this flag has no effect, as only the test matching the build (step 3) configuration would run.